tripperroc/conceptual_models/README.md

 ## Acknowledgements
-Supported in part by NSF grants DUE-2135431 and DUE-2135438 and Renewed Research Stay support from the Alexander von Hum- boldt Foundation.
+Supported in part by NSF grants DUE-2135431 and DUE-2135438 and Renewed Research Stay support from the Alexander von Humboldt Foundation.